BNasmith/PTForsyth/PTFWorkofChrist.md

 including the worst pains of hell in a sense of guilt.
-Christ experienced the world's hate, and the curse of the Law in the sense of the suffering entailed on man by sin ; but a direct infliction of men's total deserts upon Him by God is unthinkable.
+Christ experienced the world's hate, and the curse of the Law in the sense of the suffering entailed on man by sin; but a direct infliction of men's total deserts upon Him by God is unthinkable.
 His penalty was not punishment, because it was dissociated from